-You’ll find it indoors near large windows and doorways.
+You can either do your cake smash outdoors or you’ll find it indoors near large windows and doorways.
 If the light coming through your window is too harsh, it may cause sharply defined shadow lines which can be unflattering.
 If that happens, diffuse the light through the use of a sheer fabric such as chiffon or curtain netting.

 Make sure you turn any overhead lights off as they will interfere with your natural light source and cast unwanted hard light shadows.